Bisphosphonates

 Despite the difference in bone density during the last 5 years, the women who discontinued alendronate had essentially the same number of fractures as the women who kept taking the drug (Black DM).
 The alendronate group had fewer "clinical" vertebral fractures (those diagnosed by their physician) but when the xrays were measured the total number of "morphometric" fractures was not different.
 Also, there was no difference in moderate to severe vertebral fractures.
 Among the women with fractures there was more height loss in the alendronate group (3.5cm) vs the placebo group (2.1cm, p=.02)(Ott SM).

-Because there is no benefit to reduce fractures beyond 5 years, it is logical to stop alendronate after 5 years.
-Currently there are no practice guidelines about this issue and experts tend to disagree about when to stop bisphosphonates.
+Because there is no benefit to reduce fractures beyond 5 years, it is logical to stop alendronate after 5 years in most patients.
+Currently there are no practice guidelines about this issue and experts disagree about when to stop bisphosphonates. graph of fractures

 Click star here to see another graph from a ten-year study by H. Bone.
 The fracture rate in those who remained on the alendronate for ten years was about the same during the later years as in the first three years, so there did not seem to be any evidence of harm for up to ten years of use.
 There were no controls after year 3 so it is not possible to be sure about benefits or risks beyond 3 years.